Rajmund Tóth

-Rajmund Tóth (born 9 April 2004) is a Hungarian youth international footballer who plays for Győri ETO in the Nemzeti Bajnokság I.
+Rajmund Tóth (born 9 April 2004) is a Hungarian professional footballer who plays as a midfielder for Süper Lig club Konyaspor and the Hungary national team.

-Career

 Club career

+Győr

-He made his first Nemzeti Bajnokság I appearance on July 26, 2024, against Nyíregyháza Spartacus for his youth club Győri ETO.
+Tóth made his first Nemzeti Bajnokság I appearance on 26 July 2024 against Nyíregyháza Spartacus for his youth club Győri ETO.
+He won the 2025–26 Nemzeti Bajnokság I with Győr.

+Konyaspor

+On 17 August 2026, he was signed by Süper Lig club Konyaspor.
+He debuted in a 4-2 defeat from Fenerbahçe S.K. at the Şükrü Saracoğlu Stadium, Istanbul, in the 2026–27 Süper Lig season.

 International career

-He debuted for the Hungary U19 on November 19, 2022, against Italy U19 in a friendly match.
+Tóth debuted for the Hungary U19 on 19 November 2022 against Italy in a friendly match.

-He made his debut for the Hungary U21 on November 14, 2024, against Cyprus U21 in a friendly match.
+He made his first appearance for the Hungary U21 on 14 November 2024, against Cyprus in a friendly.

+On 9 June 2026, he debuted in the national team in a friendly tie against Kazakhstan at the Nagyerdei Stadion in Debrecen.
+The match ended with a 3-1 victory for Hungary and Tóth scored the third Hungarian goal.